bilotAIcore/Azure-ML-training/data_analysis.md

 <p>Connect the <b>Execute R Script</b> operator to a
 <b>Select Column in Dataset</b> operator.
 Using this operator,
 drop <code>Insulin</code> from the data.
-This could ofcourse also be done using a script.
-Save data as Dataset for later use.</p>
+This could ofcourse also be done using a script. </p>

+Save data as Dataset for later use.

 ## 6. Split Data